Nowadays, it seems to be more trendy than ever to eat avocados, and they’re winging their way into more and more of our meals as time goes on.

 The risk is somewhat higher in today’s society, where avocados and people enjoying them seem more numerous than ever.

 It’s likely your dog has never encountered an avocado before, especially if yours is a puppy or a young dog, and it’s only natural they will be curious and intrigued by any potential new treat that they come across.

 But it’s highly advisable to dissuade your dog from avocados altogether wherever possible.

-There is a toxin present in the fruit and the other parts of the plant altogether that can make your pet incredibly poorly – and in the worst case scenario, can potentially prove fatal too.
+There is a toxin present in the fruit and the other parts of the plant altogether that can make your pet incredibly poorly – and in the worst-case scenario, it can potentially prove fatal too.